Cabbage and Sausage Skillet

 How to Make Cabbage and Sausage Skillet

-Crisp the slices of sausage in a skillet with a little olive oil.
+Crisp the slices of sausage in a large skillet with a little olive oil.
 When the sausage is browned, remove it onto a plate.

 Pour in the red wine vinegar and sausage into the skillet and stir together.
 Taste for seasoning and serve.